apicis/aff-seg/zenodo/model_cards/choc-aff/acanet50/acanet50.md

 **Citation details.**

-Affordance segmentation of hand-occluded containers from exocentric images
-T. Apicella, A. Xompero, E. Ragusa, R. Berta, A. Cavallaro, P. Gastaldo IEEE/CVF International Conference on Computer Vision Workshops (ICCVW), 2023
+T. Apicella, A. Xompero, P. Gastaldo, A. Cavallaro, <i>Segmenting Object Affordances: Reproducibility and Sensitivity to Scale</i>, Proceedings of the European Conference on Computer Vision Workshops, Twelfth International Workshop on Assistive Computer Vision and Robotics (ACVR), Milan, Italy, 29 September 2024.

 ```
 @InProceedings{Apicella2024ACVR_ECCVW,
             title = {Segmenting Object Affordances: Reproducibility and Sensitivity to Scale},
             author = {Apicella, T. and Xompero, A. and Gastaldo, P. and Cavallaro, A.},
             booktitle = {Proceedings of the European Conference on Computer Vision Workshops},
             note = {Twelfth International Workshop on Assistive Computer Vision and Robotics},
             address={Milan, Italy},
             month="29" # SEP,
             year = {2024},
         }
 ```

 **License.** Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)